middlebury/college-handbook/content/ii-ug-college-policies/employee/wage-salary/travel-time.md

 Travel time will be paid at the employee’s regular hourly rate, or overtime rate when the total number of hours worked is in excess of 40 in a pay week (Monday through Sunday), in accordance with Middlebury College's normal overtime policy.

-**Same Day Travel**<span style="text-decoration:underline">
+### Same Day Travel
-From/To The Normal Workplace</span>:  For non-exempt employees who report to the normal work site prior to traveling, all time spent traveling between work locations during a single workday is considered work time and as such will be paid time.
+**From/To The Normal Workplace**:  For non-exempt employees who report to the normal work site prior to traveling, all time spent traveling between work locations during a single workday is considered work time and as such will be paid time.

-<span style="text-decoration:underline">From/To Home:</span> When an employee departs directly from his/her home for work-related travel (that is, begins travel without first going to the normal work location), and when an employee returns directly home from work-related travel (without first reporting to the work location) normal commuting time should be deducted from the travel time.
+**From/To Home**: When an employee departs directly from his/her home for work-related travel (that is, begins travel without first going to the normal work location), and when an employee returns directly home from work-related travel (without first reporting to the work location) normal commuting time should be deducted from the travel time.

 **Overnight Travel**
 When travel keeps the employee away from home overnight any portion of authorized travel time that takes place _within normal work hours_ on any day of the week, including Saturday and Sunday, is treated as work hours.